OpenLKA: An Open Dataset of Lane Keeping Assist from Recent Car Models under Real-world Driving Conditions: Introduction

-\item \textbf{Reverse-engineering black-box OEM signals for LKA introspection:} We develop and apply custom reverse-engineered DBC files to decode internal LKA-related signals from raw CAN bus data—such as system disengagements, lane detection failures, and human driver steering takeover—which are otherwise inaccessible due to the proprietary nature of commercial vehicle systems.

-\item \textbf{A unified LKA data collection pipeline and ecosystem:} We introduce a scalable data collection framework that captures full CAN bus streams, synchronized dash-cam video, and real-time outputs from Openpilot, enabling scalable estimation of road curvature and lane positioning that would otherwise require costly LIDAR or manual surveys.
-This pipeline further powers an \textbf{automated ecosystem} that continuously ingests new LKA and human steering data from global Comma.ai community drivers operating in diverse locations and road conditions.
+\item \textbf{A unified LKA data collection pipeline and ecosystem:} We introduce a scalable data collection framework that captures full CAN bus streams and synchronized dash-cam video, together with real-time lane detection results from a parallel vision model from Openpilot \cite{openpilot2024}, which enables scalable estimation of road curvature and vehicle in-lane position that would otherwise require costly LIDAR or manual surveys.
+This pipeline further powers an \textbf{ecosystem} that continuously ingests new LKA and human steering data from global community drivers operating in diverse locations and road conditions.

 \item \textbf{VLM-based rich contextual annotation:} Each driving segment is automatically labeled using Vision Language Models (VLM), with proper prompt engineering, the dataset captures accurate and detailed environmental factors including lane visibility, pavement quality, weather, lighting, and traffic. \end{enumerate}